The Yoga Sutras of Rishi Patanjali portrays a psychological view of Yoga, not a physical Yoga, which is only mentioned in passing.

 - Abhinivesha as deep clinging and blind attachment

 Avidya is the key term and must be understood in its proper sense, for which the usual translation of ignorance is at best an approximation that can be misleading.
 Avidya is not simply not-knowing, which is its literal meaning, but refers to a lower form of knowledge that can block us from discovering the higher knowledge that is the real truth.
 This lower or inferior knowledge is that of the outgoing mind that is superficial, partial, separative and divisive in its action, rooted in the limitations of desire, the senses, the body and our karmic conditioning.
 In other words avidya is a lower or false knowledge, the limited knowledge that arises from the human mind and senses attached to time/space appearances.

 There is an underlying ignorance or lack of ultimate knowledge that we all must face in life.
 We are all born in a state of not knowing who we are or why we were born.
 And the knowledge we gather in life based on time and circumstances remains ever changing, uncertain, incomplete and occasionally completely wrong.
 We lack an existential knowledge of our inner being and eternal reality.
 We remain trapped in a relative outer knowledge that cannot solve the ultimate questions of life or reveal our true nature.
 That inner knowledge is the true vidya, of which the outer knowledge is a-vidya.

-We must understand here that even science and our intellectual knowledge, rooted in name, form and number and looking outwardly, is a kind of avidya, not knowing or limited and potentially misleading information.
+We must understand here that even all of science and our intellectual knowledge, rooted in name, form and number and looking outwardly, is a kind of avidya, not knowing or limited and potentially misleading information.
 It is a knowledge trapped in the shadow of name, form and number that cannot take us to the essence beyond all concepts.

 Out of this underlying ignorance or limited knowledge arises asmita, or “I amness”, which is ego and arrogance.
-We create an image or idea of ourselves as a separate being, self-image or bodily identity in the realm of ignorance.
+We create an image or idea of ourselves as a separate being, self-image or bodily identity in the realm of ignorance or time/space illusion.
 We think we know when we really do not know.
 We take our knowledge that is partial, divisive and biased, as the real truth.
 Asmita colors our knowledge with self-interest and ego-based agendas.
 We project what benefits us to be true and what does not benefit us to be false.
 We create a limit identity for ourselves based upon the body that is bound by time and death, in which our inner identity in consciousness is lost and forgotten.

 Out of this ego compulsion, the dualities of attraction and repulsion (raga and dvesha) naturally arise in its divided view of life.
 This includes the whole gamut of love and hate, like and dislike, desire and avoidance, leading to every sort of emotional complication and affliction.
 Out of ignorance and ego we fall into the web of duality.
 We get caught in the turning wheel of sorrow or Samsara, running after what we think is good and running away from what we think is bad, though the two are never certain and one can easily become the other.

 The key to end the suffering of the Kleshas as the Yoga Sutras state resides in removing avidya.
 Then the other Kleshas will wither away with their root cut off.
 For this purpose we must first recognize that the knowledge of the outgoing mind based upon name, form and number is inherently limited and superficial.
 It can help us navigate outwardly in the material world, but cannot uncover the spiritual secret behind our lives.
 Our outer knowledge is an inner ignorance that must be set aside for an inner knowing to flower.
 As long as our vision is outwardly oriented we cannot see the inner reality, contact our inner being, or discover any lasting wisdom.